 - Maintain or increase funding for state's tobacco prevention and control program; and

 - Protect New Mexicans from secondhand smoke exposure, including in multi-unit housing.

 The American Lung Association in New Mexico provides leadership in convening partners and guiding public policy efforts to continue the state's success in reducing the impact of tobacco among New Mexicans.
 Together with our partners, the American Lung Association in New Mexico works to ensure tobacco control and prevention remains a priority for state legislators and local decision makers.

-Finally, the Lung Association will continue its focus on creating smokefree multi-unit housing in 2017.
+Moving forward in 2018, the American Lung Association in New Mexico will once again make it a priority to educate our legislature and communities about the dangers of tobacco use and the importance of a well-funded tobacco prevention and cessation program.
+Additionally, we will be working on raising the excise tax on tobacco products.
+The American Lung Association in New Mexico will also continue to focus on creating smokefree multi-unit housing.
 It is our goal to provide all New Mexicans with a safe and healthy living environment, free from the dangers of secondhand smoke.